 Panmyelosis is usually referred to as acute panmyelosis with myelofibrosis (APMF) or acute myelofibrosis.

-Myelofibrosis means there's scar tissue inside the bone marrow instead of normal tissue.
+Myelofibrosis means there is scar tissue inside the bone marrow instead of normal tissue.
 This causes panmyelosis, which means that the bone marrow can't produce enough red blood cells, white blood cells or platelets.

 APMF is a very rare form of acute myeloid leukaemia (AML).
-It accounts for less than 2 out of 100 cases (2%) of acute myeloid leukaemia.
 It's a disease that is difficult to diagnose and often develops very quickly.

 Blood cells and leukaemia